Class-Incremental Motion Forecasting: Experimental Results

 To train the model on the AV2 dataset, we follow the velocity calculation and trajectory GT generation from LT3D~\cite{xu2024towards} for the AV2 End-to-End Forecasting Challenge and extend the dataloader from Far3D~\cite{jiang2024far3d} for SparseDrive.
-Following Far3D, we use a VoVNet-99~\cite{lee2019energy} as the image backbone for AV2, while we employ ResNet-50~\cite{he2016deep} for all models for nuScenes.
+Following Far3D, we use VoVNet-99~\cite{lee2019energy} as the image backbone for AV2, while employing ResNet-50~\cite{he2016deep} for all models on nuScenes.
 We forecast the object motion for a time horizon $T$ of $6$ s on the nuScenes dataset, as in prior work~\cite{hu2023planning, cit:prediction_e2e-vip3d, cit:prediction_e2e-sparsedrive}, and for $3$ s on the AV2 dataset, as in the End-to-End Forecasting Challenge.
 Regarding the specific parameters for the incremental learning scenarios, we set the fixed replay buffer size $N_{replay}$ to $30$ sequences across all experiments, unless otherwise specified.
 If the buffer size is not divisible without a residual by the number of classes, we select the remaining sequences from the latest sub-dataset.
-If there is again a residual, we store samples for the classes with the lowest frequencies more frequently.
-To create the pseudo-labels, we use a threshold of $\theta = 0.3$.
+If there is a residual again, we store more samples from the classes with the lowest frequencies.
+To create the pseudo-labels, we use a threshold of $\theta = 0.3$, unless stated explicitly.